thousandbrainsproject/monty_lab/dmc/configs/README.md

 - `dist_agent_8lm_randrot_noise`
 - `dist_agent_16lm_randrot_noise`

+With two variations, either
+- Half the number of LMs must match; this will tend to increase accuracy, but with a smaller improvement in convergence as a function of matching steps.
+  - `min_lms_match=int(num_lms/2)`
+- Or, the minimum number of LMs that must match is 2; this will tend to increase convergence very quickly, but with a smaller/minimal improvement in accuracy.
+  - `min_lms_match=min(num_lms, 2)`

 This means performance is evaluated with:
 - 77 objects
 - Goal-state-driven/hypothesis-testing policy active
 - Sensor noise and 5 random rotations
 - Voting over 1, 2, 4, 8, or 16 LMs

 The main output measure is accuracy and rotation error as a function of number of LMs.

-**TODO:**
-- Config builders for arbitrary numbers of LMs are not currently included in `dmc_eval_experiments.py`.
-- Comparable configs should be used to generate views for evaluated rotations to pass to ViT model for comparison.
+The two variations show that accuracy and convergence speed can be traded off against each other.

-## Figure 5: Rapid Inference with Model-Based Policies
+## Figure 5: Rapid Inference with Model-Free and Model-Based Policies

 Consists of 3 experiments:
-- `dist_agent_1lm_randrot_noise_nohyp` - No hypothesis-testing
+- `dist_agent_1lm_randrot_noise_nohyp` - No hypothesis-testing, and random-walk policy
-- `dist_agent_1lm_randrot_noise_moderatehyp` - Occasional hypothesis-testing
+- `surf_agent_1lm_randrot_noise_nohyp` - Model-free policy to explore surface
-  - Should specify:
-    - elapsed_steps_factor=20
-    - min_post_goal_success_steps=10
-- `dist_agent_1lm_randrot_noise` - Default, frequent hypothesis-testing
+- `surf_agent_1lm_randrot_noise` - Default, i.e. model-free and model-based policies
-  - Should specify:
-    - elapsed_steps_factor=10
-    - min_post_goal_success_steps=5

 This means performance is evaluated with:
 - 77 objects
 - Sensor noise and 5 random rotations
 - No voting
-- Varying levels of hypothesis-testing
+- Varying policies; the surface agent (i.e. with color etc) gets the same kind of sensory information as the distant agent, and so differs only in its model-free policy that encourages rapid exploration of the surface of the object.
+We can make it clear in the paper that there is nothing preventing the distant agent from also having model-free and model-based policies.

-The main output measure is accuracy and rotation error as a function of hypothesis-testing policy.
+The main output measure is accuracy and rotation error as a function of the policy used.

-**TODO:**
-- These configs need to be specified.

 ## Figure 6: Rapid Learning